 It is important to always check the scene and ensure your safety first.
 Remember that dialing 9-1-1 is one of the most important steps you can take to save another’s life.

-- 2. While helping the victim, protect yourself from transmission of possible diseases.
+- While helping the victim, protect yourself from transmission of possible diseases. **This is extremely relevant now with the current Coronavirus disease (COVID-19) that is actively impacting many people.

 - Use preventive breathing barriers / personal protective equipment (PPE) when available.
-[View Tip]×
+Cloth masks should be used for protection during COVID-19 when other PPE is not available or there is a shortage in your area.
+[View Tip]

 - Try to cover your own cuts, sores, wounds, and any skin conditions with a bandage before responding.

-- 3. Use disposable gloves to avoid direct contact with blood / bodily fluids.
-[View Tip for Glove Removal]×
+- Use disposable gloves to avoid direct contact with blood / bodily fluids.
+[View Tip for Glove Removal]

-- 4. Washing your hands properly is extremely important.
-Always use soap and water after removing your gloves.[View Tip]×
+- Washing your hands properly is extremely important.
+Always use soap and water after removing your gloves.[View Tip]

 Other General Safety Measures: